Zaporizhzhia Nuclear Power Plant crisis: 2025

 In early April 2025, ZNPP director Yuriy Chernichuk stated the plant would aim to be compliant with Russian Rostekhnadzor regulations and licensing by 2028.
 He suggested a restart, beginning with two units, under the prerequisites of an end to hostilities and a new supply of water for cooling, previously supplied by the Kakhovka Dam, destroyed in June 2023 while under Russian control.
 Ukraine rejected discussion of a restart as a violation of nuclear and radiation safety standards.

 In late April 2025, both the United States and Ukraine submitted peace proposals to European officials in Paris, each with provisions for returning Ukrainian control of the plant, with US involvement.
-The US proposal also calls for the plant to supply power to Russian-controlled territory.
+The US proposal called for the plant to also supply power to Russian-controlled territory.
+Later US proposals included provisions for joint control of the plant.

-In late September 2025, the plant was without external power for at least six days.
+In late 2025, the plant was without external power for a month.
 Russia and Ukraine blamed each other for attacks on power lines.

+On 28 December, a temporary, local ceasefire between Russian and Ukrainian forces at ZNPP was mediated by the IAEA.
+Repairs on power transmission lines between the ZNPP switchyards and the Zaporizhzhia thermal power station started and were expected to last several days.

+2026

+On 30 May 2026 Russian side accused Ukraine of deliberate drone attack on the building of reactor 6.
+IAEA inspectors present on site confirmed remains of an unidentified drone and damaged metal hatch.
+No radiation increase or any other damage was observed.